aleshaleksey/fansys23/04-combat.md

 Melee attacks and manoeuvres have a reach between 0ft-30ft.
 Ranged attacks have a range of up to a few miles (but usually 60-600ft).
 The range of a melee attack or ability is called its "reach".

 The normal reach for medium sized creatures is 5ft (aka into the adjacent square or one square).
 Sometimes a reach can be described as "long".
 This means that an entity may use a "secondary action", to extend a single targeted attack by 5ft.
 A reach of 10ft will reach two squares, a reach of 15ft will reach 3 squares and so on.
-If a creature with a reach of "long" uses a weapon with a range of "long", the long descriptors cancel out, and the range is increased by 5ft.
+If a creature with a reach of "long" uses a weapon with a range of "long", the long descriptors stack, and the reach is increased by 5ft.
+Thus a large creature wielding a longsword is considered to have a reach of 10ft when attacking with said longsword (for the reach of entities of different sizes, see "[Base Rules: Size rules table](02-base-rules.md#size-rules-table)").

-Ranged weapons fired while you are in melee are made at disadvantage (See "[Ranged Weapons, collateral and melee](11-weapons-armour.md#ranged-weapons-collateral-and-melee)").
+Ranged weapons fired by combatants in melee are generally made at disadvantage (See "[Ranged Weapons, collateral and melee](11-weapons-armour.md#ranged-weapons-collateral-and-melee)").

 ___
 ### Threatened area